yuval7994/02-Challenge/readme-result.md

   * [Tests](#tests)
   * [Questions](#questions)
   ## Installation
-  test
+  The installation instructions are to download the file attached
   ## Usage
-  test
+  The usage information is for the project
   ## License
-  This project uses a [Apache 2.0](https://spdx.org/licenses/Apache-2.0.html) license
+  This project uses a [GNU GPLv3](https://spdx.org/licenses/GPL-3.0-or-later.html) license
   ## Contributing
-  test
+  The contribution guidelines are for the project
   ## Tests
-  test
+  The test instructions are for you to download
   ## Questions
   - GitHub: yuval7994 Link to my [GitHub](https://www.github.com/yuval7994)
-  - Email: test
+  - Email: test@gmail.com